 - Contradiction is the root of all misery.
 This sounds so cliche, but you can’t truly forgive others unless you forgive yourself.

 - That holier-than-thou, momentary high that comes from riding your psychological high horse and outsourcing your forgiveness to a toxic person (without forgiving yourself), is never worth the inevitable depletion of your dignity and power.
 It’s what I call “quantity forgiveness,” not quality.
-Nothing can ever be of quality that obliterates the very fiber of your own.
+Nothing can ever be high-quality that obliterates the very fiber of your own.

 - With acceptance comes the ability to flush, throw away, and let GO.